Researcher support

-ASU offers services and support to researchers throughout the entire research life-cycle, from locating funding opportunities to commercializing new technologies.
-Keep this as a step-by-step guide to all the resources available to you.
+ASU offers services and support to researchers throughout the entire research life cycle, from locating funding opportunities to commercializing new technologies.

 These two resources are your starting points for a successful research career at ASU.